-A pregnant fossil fish at the Natural History Museum in London has shed light on the possible origin of sex, according to a study published in the journal Nature by an international team including Museum scientists.
+A pregnant fossil fish at the Natural History Museum has shed light on the possible origin of sex, according to a study published in the journal Nature by an international team including Museum scientists.

 Close-up of the 350-million-year-old fossil fish.
 The spine runs along the top left and the embryo is below.